 Here are a few resources that should help you stay up to date on all you need to know about this side of the precious metals industry.

 - McKinsey Gold Reports – Each year, management consulting company McKinsey & Company puts out a report on the state of the gold market.
 It gives detailed forecasts and recent changes to the industry, and serves as an excellent resource to get a bird’s eye view of the gold industry.

 - Reuters Gold Market Report – For even more quickly moving and easy to consume headline news, you can take a minute every so often to go through Reuters Gold Market Report headlines.
 These will give you a quick rundown on what’s happening right now in the market.

-Most precious metals owners are happy knowing that their physical gold works as a hedge against other assets like cash, stocks, and bonds, and they cite the long-term stability of gold as a reason for their purchase.
+Most precious metals owners are happy knowing that their physical gold works as a hedge against other assets, and they cite the long-term stability of gold as a reason for their purchase.

 But we can’t have a gold industry without the miners pulling it out of the ground in the first place.
 So, as supply and demand, regulations, profitability, and other factors move in the mining market, it can have a real impact on the spot price market as well.